Using AI in Business: When to Toggle On and When to Toggle Off

 CyVent-Blog_Using-AI-in-Business

 As with all tech innovation, generative AI’s ability to expand business value and increase operational efficiency can be accompanied by an inverse expansion of risk.
+Artificial intelligence refers to the simulation of human cognitive functions by machines, and its diverse applications include machine learning and natural language processing.
 Externally, threat actors leverage AI to attack AI-enhanced cybersecurity tools, leading to an AI vs. AI dynamic that has forced cybersecurity to become pre-emptive, not just preventative.
 Internally, shadow AI and indiscriminate use of AI tools and platforms can also broaden an organization’s threat surface.
+Implementing AI strategically within businesses is crucial, requiring a comprehensive approach that includes assessing business needs, selecting appropriate tools, developing team skills, and managing data effectively to optimize operations and enhance customer experiences.

 In both cases, being discerning about what generative AI tools to use and when is vital to ensuring a robust cybersecurity stance.